Local equilibrium charge and spin currents in two-dimensional topological systems: Electronic current in a multiprobe mesoscopic system

 These relations imply that if $\sum_\alpha \widetilde{\mathcal T}_{\nu'\nu}^{\alpha}(E) \neq 0$ it is possible to have a finite local electronic current in the central region, $\widetilde{I}_{\nu'\nu}^{\rm eq} \neq 0$, even in the absence of a bias voltage, but there is no net current flowing through the contacts ${I}_\alpha = 0$.
 The latter implies that there is no entropy production \cite{Bruch2018}, as required by equilibrium processes.
 Equation (\ref{localcc2}) indicates that each lead $\alpha$ contributes by injecting electrons in the system for all energies up to its chemical potential $\mu_\alpha$.
+Therefore, in the zero-bias case ($\{V_\alpha\} = 0$) all the leads inject electrons into the system at all energies up to the equilibrium chemical potential $\mu_0$.
+In this sense, the equilibrium currents can be viewed as a property of the system many-electron ground state.

+We can infer an important property of the local equilibrium currents using the charge conservation and a control cross section, such as the one indicated in Fig.~\ref{fig:hall_bars_setup_A}.
+The continuity equation demands that the local current $\widetilde{{\bf I}}^{\rm eq}$ integrated along a closed domain is zero.
+By taking a cross section that contains a terminal $\alpha$ and recalling that at equilibrium $I_\alpha=0$, we show that the integral of $\widetilde{{\bf I}}^{\rm eq}$ over any system cross section is zero.

-Therefore, it is only natural that in the zero bias case ($\{V_\alpha\} = 0$) all the leads inject electrons for all energies up to the equilibrium chemical potential $\mu_0$.
-In what follows we explore situations where the equilibrium steady state currents injected by all terminals do not cancel each other and there is a non-vanishing local current in the absence of bias voltage.
+In what follows we explore situations where the equilibrium steady-state currents injected by all terminals do not cancel each other and there is a nonvanishing local current in the absence of bias voltage.